ATS GOLD BEACH

 THIS MODULE includes ALL the combat counters

-you need to play.
-You get 5 sheets of color, die cut counters
+the free Bonus CG included).
+You get 5 sheets of color, die cut

-in various sizes, 6 maps, color, 3-hole Special Rules that expand
+counters in various sizes, 6 maps, color, 3-hole Special Rules

-on the OMAHA presenation (and are stand alone; there is no need
+that expand on the OMAHA presenation (and are stand alone; there

-to own OMAHA), 12 scenarios, landing play aids, color folio and
+is no need to own OMAHA), 9 scenarios, color folio and more!
+REQUIRES

-more!
-REQUIRES OWNERSHIP OF THE ATS RULEBOOK 2014 and standard
+OWNERSHIP OF THE ATS RULEBOOK 2014 and standard system large and

 NOTE: THIS IS A VERY LIMITED PRINT RUN and as long as you see the page you can purchase